What exactly can you do to secure a better future for your business?

 Instead, many organisations are moving towards inbound marketing— the idea that you acquire your consumers by having them come to you.

 Future-proofing your business is about taking advantage of these platforms.
-Practices likesearch engine optimisation, inbound marketing campaigns, acquiring online reviews, social media engagement and other online practices get you noticed, bring in new clients and help you achieve a more stable future.
+Practices like search engine optimisation, inbound marketing campaigns, attraction of new customers, acquiring online reviews, social media engagement and other online practices get you noticed, bring in new clients and help you achieve a more stable future.